 For some transitioning vegans, a meal with fake meat products can be very welcome.
 Many meat eaters also find themselves enjoying approximations of the animal products they love, and the dinner can spur interest and conversation as well as being nutritious and tasty.
 You can get ideas from the soy aisle at the grocery store, or from the websites of companies that produce artificial meat products.
 You might find yourself surprised with the range of interesting things on offer.

 Ethnic meals without animal products also have their place.
 India and China have a long vegan and vegetarian history which has resulted in creative and delicious cuisine.
 Cookbooks for these nations are easy to find, or you can search the Internet for recipes.
 Vegan Indian food typically incorporates fresh vegetables, protein in the form of chickpeas, and grains such as lentils and rice.
 Many Indian breads and pastries ranging from naan to samosas are also suitable for vegans.
-Traditional Chinese cuisine relies heavily on vegetables both fresh and pickled, along with soy products such as tempeh and tofu.
+Traditional Chinese cuisine relies heavily on vegetables both fresh and pickled, along with soy products such as marinade tempeh and tofu protein.